Last Updated on October 7, 2023

 Lemon balm tea is a favorite among herbalists for calming the nerves, lifting one’s spirits, and promoting better sleep.

-Herbalist Maria Noel Groves notes in Body into Balance that lemon balm not only calms and improves mood and cognitive function, but also helps digestion.
+Herbalist Maria Noel Groves notes in Body into Balance that lemon balm not only calms and improves mood and cognitive function, it also helps digestion.
 Perfect for winding down after dinner!

 WHICH PART OF LEMON BALM DO YOU USE TO MAKE LEMON BALM TEA?